nicodelpiano/nicodelpiano.github.io/_posts/2015-05-1-First-shots-on-exhaustivity-checking.md

 ```

-The first attempt I did was to represent clauses as lists of binders, and full definitions as a list of clauses.
+The first attempt I did was to represent clauses as lists of binders, and full definitions as lists of clauses.
 Though I solved the problem for the `Binder` datatype and that representation, it wasn't a clever solution.

 Therefore, Phil suggested in using this more clever representation: